-Purpose and Use This table collates historic cost and cost driver data for the years 2009 to 2012.
+Purpose and Use This table collates historic cost and cost driver data for the years 2017 to 2020.
 This data is required to ensure a sufficiently large historic data set is available to allow for meaningful benchmarking.
-Instructions for Completion For each of the year, record the following details: Network Rates (included in the Property Management Costs recorded in Table 3.14a Historic Opex by Activity above) Bad debt (any amount included in opex lines in Table 3.14a Historic Opex by Activity above) Shrinkage (any amount included in opex lines in Table 3.14a Historic Opex by Activity above) Shrinkage (any amount included in opex lines in Table 3.14a Historic Opex by Activity above) Staff and Agency FTE (the same rules apply for the recording of FTE as those detailed above in the instructions and guidance for Table 3.3a Staff and Agency Head Count) Number of Customers (as per year end)
+Instructions for Completion For each of the year, record the following details: Network Rates (included in the Property Management Costs recorded in Table 3.14a Historic Opex by Activity above) Bad debt (any amount included in opex lines in Table 3.14a Historic Opex by Activity above) Shrinkage (any amount included in opex lines in Table 3.14a Historic Opex by Activity above) Staff and Agency FTE (the same rules apply for the recording of FTE as those detailed above in the instructions and guidance for Table 3.3a Staff and Agency Head Count) Number of Customers (as per year end) New Connections Volume in kWh (the volume in therms in row 52 will be populated automatically) Number of uncontrolled and controlled gas escapes and the number responded to within 1 hour and 2 hours respectively Total km of network main